lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/02_Questions for them.md

 1) review report

 2) be accountable for quality plan

+3) be delegated

 Was there a chemist before?